seamplex/feenox/examples/daes.md

 that generate the butterfly as presented by Edward Lorenz back in his seminal 1963 paper [Deterministic non-periodic flow](http://journals.ametsoc.org/doi/abs/10.1175/1520-0469%281963%29020%3C0130%3ADNF%3E2.0.CO%3B2).
-This example's input file ressembles the parameters, inital conditions and differential equations of the problem as naturally as possible with an ASCII file.
+This example's input file ressembles the parameters, initial conditions and differential equations of the problem as naturally as possible with an ASCII file.